Missouri vs Princeton Players to Watch - Second Round

 Missouri Players to Watch

-Hodge averages 15.1 points, 3.8 rebounds and 1.6 assists per contest.
-Defensively, he puts up 2.6 steals (fifth in college basketball) and 0.5 blocked shots.

 Noah Carter averages 9.5 points, 4 rebounds and 1.8 assists per game.
-Defensively, he averages 0.5 steals and 0.4 blocked shots.
+Defensively, he puts up 0.5 steals and 0.4 blocked shots.

-Nick Honor is tops on the Missouri Tigers at 2.8 assists per contest, while also posting 1.6 rebounds and 7.9 points.
+Nick Honor leads his team in assists per contest (2.8), and also puts up 7.9 points and 1.6 rebounds.
+At the other end, he averages 1.5 steals and 0 blocked shots.

 DeAndre Gholston is posting 10.7 points, 1.8 assists and 2.3 rebounds per game.